artkonekt/concord/docs/entities.md

 One of the essential goals of Concord is to support creating **reusable code** for Laravel applications.
 As an example you can create yourself or use a 3rd party [module](modules.md) for managing products.
 You pull that module in your application with composer and consider that module as **immutable** (indifferent whether it's your own creation or third party).

-> Note that this is a real life use case of [SOLID's *open-close* principle](https://en.wikipedia.org/wiki/Open/closed_principle).
+> Did you notice that this is a real life use case of [SOLID's *open-close* principle](https://en.wikipedia.org/wiki/Open/closed_principle)?

 The **product module** is a *lower* layer and your **application** is an *upper* layer.
-It's important to keep in mind that this document discusses both perspectives:
+This document discusses both perspectives:

-- How to author reusable modules (ie coding the lower layer)
+- How to author reusable modules (ie coding the lower layer);
-- How to extend modules in your application
+- How to extend modules in your application.

-It's obvious that a module is only immutable from the application's perspective.
+Obviously a module is only immutable from the application's perspective.
 As a module author you definitely want to evolve your module.

 Thus another essential feature is that you want to **be able to update the underlying modules in your application** without breaking your code.
 (Two words: [Semantic Versioning](http://semver.org/))